SolomonKassahun/fate/README.md

 ## Run Server
 - Step 1: run "npm install json-server"
-- Step 2: Change your  to db and run "npx json-server db.json"
+- Step 2: Change your folder path to db and run "npx json-server db.json"

 This project is a starting point for a Flutter application.